-A homepage (also called home page) is a website’s main page that introduces the user to the business and what it has to offer.
+A homepage (also called a home page) is a website’s main page that introduces the user to the business and what it has to offer.
 It’s often compared to a storefront that gives shoppers a glimpse into the store and influences the person’s decision of whether or not to enter.

-While all web pages are important, you might not get the chance to impress visitors with them if your homepage fails to capture their curiosity in the first place.
+While all website pages are important, you might not get the chance to impress visitors with them if your homepage fails to capture their curiosity in the first place.
 A homepage is usually the first thing people see from a website and thus the very page that forms their first impression.

 With that said, let’s examine why a homepage is important, the anatomy of a well-designed homepage, and the best homepage examples that can teach us a lot about website homepage design.
 Here we go!

 - What are the Benefits of a Homepage?

 - 14 Best Homepage Design Examples

 What are the Benefits of a Homepage?